wmhunt1/StoreApp/README.md

     The store app is a software that helps customers purchase products from your business.
 Designed with functionality that would make virtual shopping much simpler!

 Functionality:
-add a new customer
-search customers by name
-display details of an order
 place orders to store locations for customers view order history of customer view order history of location